-Saffron production is a tedious process.
-Saffron stigmas need to be hand-plucked from the Saffron flower and dried.
-75,000 Crocus Sativus flowers produce a pound of Saffron.
+Saffron production is a tiresome process.
+Saffron stigmas are hand-plucked from the Saffron flower, which is dried.
+75,000 saffron flowers produce a pound of Saffron.

-Kashmir Saffron is the most excellent Saffron produced in India with a unique aroma, flavor, and enticing color.
-It is widely used in multiple dishes across various cuisines and also as a remedy for different problems.
+Kashmir Saffron is the best Saffron produced in India, which has a unique aroma, flavor, and enticing color.
+It is used in multiple dishes across various cuisines and also as a remedy for different problems.

 Khusro rightly said:

 "Agar Firdaus bar-rū-e-zamīñ ast hamīñ ast o hamīñ ast o hamīñ ast."